 Fraud, lies and misleading statements that were previously overlooked could come to USCIS’ attention when you file for naturalization.
 In some cases, the misrepresentation is innocent, unintentional, or purely out of embarrassment.
 In others, a finding of misrepresentation is based on USCIS’ faulty reasoning or misguided assumptions.
 Either way, you are on the defensive.

 If USCIS finds that you previously committed fraud, lied, or made misleading statements to the U.S. government or to gain immigration benefits, it may deny your application.
 Even worse, you could be placed in removal proceedings and risk losing your permanent resident status.
+Furthermore, through denaturalization proceedings, a citizenship grant may later be revoked based on a fraud finding – leaving you with no status.

 Case #1: Natalia is granted lawful permanent resident status based on an approved Form I-360 (religious worker) petition.